-A. Computation of Peer Distance Distribution
+3.1.
+Computation of Peer Distance Distribution

 In this section we compute the probability distribution of the peer distance X. It is needed later on to analyze the distribution of the search duration.
-On basis of the assumptions made in Section II each peer is looked up with the same probability.
+On basis of the assumptions made in Section 2 each peer is looked up with the same probability.
+That is due to the fact that each peer is responsible for the same number of documents and each document is in turn looked up with the same probability.
 Since a search is recursively forwarded to the closest finger, we are able to calculate the number of hops needed to reach the peer, that answers a specific query.
-We derive the probability $p_i = P(X = i)$ that the searched peer is exactly i hops away from the searching peer.
+We derive the probability $p_i = P(X = i)$ that a searched peer is exactly i hops away from the searching peer.
 The next section deals with the special case of peer populations of binary exponential size.

-1) Special Case of Binary Exponential Peer Populations: To provide an overview, we start with Chord rings whose size is a power of 2.
-In an overlay network of this specific size $n = 2^k$, $k = \log_2(n)$ is an integer and each peer has k distinct fingers.
-The assumptions made in Section II provide that the i-th finger of a peer z is used for searches for all peers whose corresponding hash values fall between $[id_z + 2^{i-1}, id_z + 2^i - 1]$ where id_z is the hash value of peer z.
+3.1.1.
+Special Case of Binary Exponential Peer Populations

+To provide an overview, we start with Chord rings whose size is a power of 2.
+In an overlay network of this specific size $n=2^k$, k=ld(n) is an integer and each peer has k distinct fingers.
+The assumptions made in Section 2 provide that the i-th finger of a peer z is used for searches for all peers whose corresponding hash values fall between $[id_z+2^{i-1},id_z+2^i-1]$ where id_z is the hash value of peer z.
 Again this can be illustrated using the example in Figure 2(a).
-In this context the 4th finger of peer 1, which is pointing to peer 9, is responsible for all peers between $[9, 16] = [1 + 2^{4-1}, 1 + 2^4 - 1]$.
+In this context the 4th finger of peer 1, which is pointing to peer 9, is responsible for all peers between $[9,16]=[1+2^{4-1},1+2^4-1]$.

-Taking this into account, we construct Table I consisting of four columns.
+Taking this into account, we construct Table 1 consisting of 4 columns.
 The first column represents the peer distance X. The second column states the number of hops H needed to complete a search.
-In the case of X = 0 the searched document lies in the same peer.
+In the case of X=0 the searched document lies in the same peer.
 A search answered locally likewise requires 0 hops.
-To complete a search answered by a peer that is X > 0 hops away, however, we need X hops to reach that peer and one additional hop to send the answer back to the originator.
-Altogether X + 1 hops are needed to perform this kind of search.
+To complete a search answered by a peer that is X>0 hops away, however, we need X hops to reach that peer and one additional hop to send the answer back to the originator.
+Altogether X+1 hops are needed to perform this kind of search.
 Column 4 finally describes the random variable T representing the time needed to complete such searches by adding X times the delay of a forwarded query packet plus the time needed to transmit the answer back to the originator.
-The probability $p_i = P(X = i)$ in column 3 is governed by the following theorem:
+The probability $p_i=P(X=i)$ in column 3 is governed by the following theorem: